Imran4424/Machine-Learning-Models/README.md

 Decision Tree Regression is a non-linear regression model that can handle complex datasets with complicated patterns.
 It uses a tree-like model to make predictions, making it flexible and easy to interpret.

 Decision Tree Regression at the core is a binary tree which predicts continuous values.
+This model creates a root node on entire dataset then splits the data into smaller subsets based on decision rules derived from the input features.
+Each split is made to minimize the error in predicting the target variable.

 ### Random Forest